Wondering how you can send Instagram messages on PC in 2019? You’ve come to the right place.

 Sending videos and photos on Instagram messages via PC

-What’s more, the app also allows you to send photos and videos on the fly!
+What’s more, you can also use the app as a third party to send photos and videos on the fly!
 You can even edit your freshly taken photos before sending them to your friends.
 This requires two things, though: your PC’s camera and microphone.

-- Afterwards, simply click on Enable Camera Access and Enable Microphone Access, clicking Yes after each time.
+- Afterward, simply click on Enable Camera Access and Enable Microphone Access, clicking Yes after each time.

 - You can now take a photo of your room or your selfie.
 After you’ve done so, you can add stickers, captions, and other decorative elements before sending.

 - After you’re done with the edits, click Send To.
 You’ll then be able to select the recipient (or recipients) of your photo from the list of people who follow you.

 Note: Using the microphone usually requires enabling microphone permissions manually.
 Here’s how to do it.